hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 # Implementation Considerations

-TBA
+TBD

 # Implementation Status

 The 1.9.2 version of [Unbound](https://github.com/NLnetLabs/unbound/blob/release-1.9.2/doc/Changelog)
 includes an option to perform AXFR over TLS (instead of TCP).
-This enables the client (secondary) to authenticate the server (master) using PKIX.
+This enables the client (secondary) to authenticate the server (primary) using PKIX.

 # IANA Considerations